Commercial properties throughout the Commonwealth may have varying degrees of potential hazards.

 Massachusetts law recognizes the duty of commercial property owners (and, in some cases, tenants) to address known or reasonably foreseeable dangers in order to limit the chances one of their patrons may suffer serious or fatal injuries.

-At the Law Offices of Jeffrey S. Glassman, our Boston premises liability attorneys understand well the responsibilities property owners assume.
+At Jeffrey Glassman Injury Lawyers, our Boston premises liability attorneys understand well the responsibilities property owners assume.
 For us, these cases are first and foremost about obtaining just compensation for our clients.
 But beyond that, we aim to hold negligent property owners accountable as a way of discouraging these kinds of perilous oversights from being made again in the future – either by this same landlord or by another similarly situated.

 In Massachusetts, the property owner or person controlling the property is responsible for ensuring that it’s safe for lawful visitors.

 Some of the dangerous conditions historically noted on commercial properties in Boston include:

 - Fire hazards (or non-working fire and smoke detectors)

 - Lack of necessary security

 - Unprotected swimming pools